 Studying Civil Engineering in Germany

-Civil engineers ensure that buildings are constructed safely, cost-effectively and taking into account environmental aspects.
+Civil engineers ensure that buildings are constructed safely, environmentally friendly and economically

 That is what it’s about

 Buildings and roads, offshore wind farms, subway tunnels or sports stadiums: All of these are designed and built by civil engineers.
 They shape our environment and shape how we live - not only today but also for future generations.
 Ecological topics play a large role.
 Civil engineers pay attention to resource conservation, they design infrastructure for energy distribution or plan bicycle lanes with convenient traffic lights.
 Unlike architects, the focus is less on artistic but functional designs, on longevity and safety.
 This includes seemingly self-evident things such as façades that defy wind and weather over thirty years, effective fire protection or an adequate drainage system.
 The "Internet of Things" is becoming ever more important, linking everyday objects with computer technology and turning them into "smart objects".
 For example, lighting, heating and ventilation of buildings can be controlled by smartphone.